v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 4 – Prepare for External Access using Microsoft Teams

 When you get to Module 4, you will perform a lab in which you will create a new service request ticketing system.
 One of the tasks within that lab requires you to collaborate with one of your fellow student's Microsoft 365 tenant through Microsoft Teams.
-To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Microsoft Teams.
+To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Microsoft Teams so that you can communicate with your fellow student's domain.
+By default, the system is set to allow access to all external domains.
+However, Adatum's CTO wants to limit exposure to just the domain of your fellow student, who will take on the role of an external IT consultant who is working with Adatum.

-**Important:** When you turn on this External Access feature, it can take a couple of hours for your system to propagate the changes through your tenant.
-Therefore, you will turn on this External Access feature in this task so that the internal changes made by the system have time to propagate through your tenant by the time you eventually get to the Module 4 lab.
+**Important:** When you modify the External Access feature to limit access to a specific domain, it can take a couple of hours for your system to propagate the change through your tenant.
+Therefore, you will configure this External Access feature in this task so that the internal changes made by the system have time to propagate through your tenant by the time you eventually get to the Module 4 lab.

-**Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant ID (ZZZZZZ) from each of their domains (this would be each student's xxxxxZZZZZZ.onmicrosoft.com domain, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider; ZZZZZZ is the tenant ID portion of the tenant prefix that is unique to each student).
+**Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant ID (ZZZZZZ) from each of their domains (this would be each student's xxxxxZZZZZZ.onmicrosoft.com domain, where xxxxxZZZZZZ is the tenant prefix assigned to your fellow student by your lab hosting provider; ZZZZZZ is the tenant ID portion of the tenant prefix that is unique to each student).
 The instructor will then assign to each student the tenant ID (ZZZZZZ) from another student (you can NOT be assigned your own tenant ID).
-When you enable External Access in this task, you will enter the domain associated with the assigned tenant ID from your fellow student (in other words, you will enter the **xxxxxZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant ID).
+In this task, you will limit external access to the domain associated with the assigned tenant ID from your fellow student (in other words, you will enter the **xxxxxZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant ID).

 By the time you get to the Module 4 labs, External Access should be ready so that you can collaborate with the student whose domain you set up in this task.
-Conversely, you should also be able to collaborate with the student who entered your domain in their External Access setup.

 1. On LON-DC1, in your Microsoft Edge browser, you should still be logged into the Microsoft 365 admin center as the MOD Administrator from the earlier task in which you updated Adatum's organizational profile. <br/>